Peng-Protocol/Dexhune-P/Documentation/PairingFoundry.md

     - `amount` (uint256): Liquidity amount to add or remove.
     - `isDeposit` (bool): True for deposit, false for withdrawal.
   - **Actions:**
-    - If isDeposit, adds amount to globalLiquidity, totalLiquidityPerPair, userTotalLiquidity, and listingLiquidity.
+    - If isDeposit, adds amount to globalLiquidity, totalLiquidityPerPair, userTotalLiquidity, and listingLiquidity, and appends user to liquidityProviders if their liquidity was previously zero.
     - If not isDeposit, checks sufficient liquidity, then subtracts amount from mappings.
     - Updates historicalLiquidityPerPair and historicalLiquidityPerUser with current timestamp.
     - Emits GlobalLiquidityChanged event.
+- **userExistsInProviders** (Internal)
+  - **Parameters:**
+    - `listingId` (uint256): ID of the listing.
+    - `user` (address): User to check.
+  - **Actions:**
+    - Checks if the user exists in the liquidityProviders array for the given listingId.
+  - **Returns:**
+    - `bool`: True if the user exists in liquidityProviders, false otherwise.

 #### Order Management Functions
 - **globalizeOrders**